NVIDIA/NeMo/docs/source/core/exp_manager.rst

 .. code-block:: bash

     python script.py --config-path=ABC --config-name=XYZ -m \
-        trainer.max_steps=5000 \  # Any additional arg after -m will be passed to all the runs generatd from the config !
+        trainer.max_steps=5000 \  # Any additional arg after -m will be passed to all the runs generated from the config !
         ...

 Tips and Tricks